mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/wordpress-cloud-connector.md

 ### 2. WordPress.com-built website URL
 A WordPress.com-built website URL is the unique web address assigned to each WordPress.com-built website, allowing you to access your specific WordPress.com-built website.

-### 3. Graph Connector Agent
-The graph connector agent acts as a bridge between your WordPress.com instance and the connector APIs, enabling secure and efficient data transfer.
-In this step, select the agent configuration you want to use for your connector.

-If you have not installed the [Microsoft Graph connector agent](https://www.microsoft.com/download/details.aspx?id=104045) already, you can [download the agent installer](https://www.microsoft.com/download/details.aspx?id=104045) and follow the installation instructions to set it up.
-Once installed, ensure that the agent is configured correctly to connect your on-premises WordPress.com instance with the Graph connector.

-### 4. Authentication Type
+### 3. Authentication Type
-We support the basic authentication method.
-To enable and configure basic authentication in WordPress.com, find more details [here](https://make.WordPress.com/core/2020/11/05/application-passwords-integration-guide/).
+We support the OAuth 2.0 authentication method.OAuth2 is a protocol that allows applications to interact with blogs on WordPress.com-built sites running Jetpack.
+To enable and configure OAuth 2.0 authentication for WordPress.com-built websites, please find more details [here](https://developer.wordpress.com/docs/oauth2/).

 ### 5. Staged rollout to limited audience
 Deploy this connection to a limited user base if you want to validate it in Copilot and other Search surfaces before expanding the rollout to a broader audience.